bioexcel/pymdsetup/README.md

 All of them are compatible with pytest and nosetests libraries.

 ### Usage
+1. Modify the paths of _workflows/conf.yaml_ to point your GROMACS and SCWRL4 binary files.
+2. Still in _conf.yaml_, select the input PDB code.
+In the current Alpha 0.1 this workflow has been tested with a small set of PDB codes and for demo purposes we recomend to use _1AKI_ the default one.
+3. Launch the serial workflow:

+        #!bash
+        python workflows/gromacs_full.py

+    or the paralel one:

+        #!bash
+        python workflows/gromacs_full_pycompss.py

 ### Copyright & Licensing
 This software has been developed in the MMB group (http://mmb.pcb.ub.es) at the